Does Your Business Have Goodwill or Intangible Assets? Impairment Testing May Be Required

 How Centri Can Help

 Even if you’ve done your own impairment testing in years past, there are benefits to seeking outside assistance to properly analyze the appropriate measurement date and determine the fair value of the reporting unit(s) relative to the carrying amount.
-At Centri, our valuation and technical accounting professionals can be a great resource to keep you on track with your financial reporting requirements.
+We have an in-depth understanding of the valuation requirements of ASC 350, key areas of concern to your auditors and the SEC.
+At Centri, our valuation and technical accounting professionals can be a great resource to help navigate the financial reporting complexities and keep you on track with your requirements.
 Contact us to learn how our experts can help you.

 About Centri Business Consulting, LLC